-As proposed, the NYDFS broadly defines "Virtual Currency" as "any type of digital unit that is used as a medium of exchange or a form of digitally stored value or that is incorporated into payment system technology."
-This definition could be construed to include current stored value and prepaid programs, or any digital representation of fiat currency.
+The Proposed Rules define "Virtual Currency" as "any type of digital unit that is used as a medium of exchange or a form of digitally stored value or that is incorporated into payment system technology."
+The NYDFS intends for the definition to be broadly construed to include digital units that are centralized or decentralized or that may be created or obtained by computing or manufacturing effort.